U.S. Route 281 in Texas: Route description

 US 281 has two signed segments near its southern terminus in the Rio Grande Valley, both of which are signed west–east.
 The eastern segment, considered mainline US 281 by TxDOT, begins in Brownsville at an intersection with Business US 77 and SH 48 about 2 mi from the Mexico border, and travels west through several communities along the border to Pharr.
 The western segment, officially listed as a spur connection by TxDOT and often labeled on maps as US 281 Spur, begins just north of the McAllen–Hidalgo–Reynosa International Bridge in Hidalgo and travels north along International Boulevard before turning east onto Coma Avenue and entering Pharr.
 The two segments (along with Spur 600, which provides access to the Pharr–Reynosa International Bridge) meet at Cage Boulevard, where signage changes to south–north, and the highway turns to the north.
 North of the interchange with I-2, US 281 is concurrent with I-69C to that route's northern terminus (as of December 2015) in Edinburg.
 US 281 travels through small towns and sparsely populated areas, alternating between a divided highway and a main street and passing through a Border Patrol checkpoint south of Falfurrias, until joining I-37 north of Three Rivers.
 The two routes split south of Pleasanton and separately travel northward to San Antonio.

 In San Antonio, US 281 overlaps I-410 on the south side of the city until another interchange with I-37.
 US 281 and I-37 then overlap north into Downtown San Antonio until I-37 ends at I-35.
 US 281 continues north from Downtown San Antonio as the McAllister Freeway, intersecting I-410 again at a stack interchange in Uptown San Antonio, with access to the San Antonio International Airport.
-The freeway ends several miles north of Loop 1604.
+The freeway ends several miles north of Loop 1604 at the Comal County line.
 In Central Texas, it serves as the main street of Blanco before beginning a concurrency with US 290 south of Johnson City.
 As US 290 continues toward Austin, US 281 and US 290 provide a scenic and less congested alternative to I-35 between San Antonio and Austin.
 The two routes split in the city, with US 281 continuing toward Marble Falls, Burnet, and Lampasas.

 North of Stephenville, US 281 crosses I-20 and continues through North Central Texas, passing through Mineral Wells and Jacksboro.
 Upon reaching Wichita Falls, US 281 becomes a freeway.
 It begins a concurrency with I-44 at that route's western terminus, and the two routes travel north, crossing the Red River into Oklahoma near Burkburnett.